JordanKnipe01/HTML-CSS-Template-Generator/README.md

 # HTML-CSS-Template-Generator
-My first local application to generate an ebay/webshop template in html/css to make co-workers jobs easier: - Requires a lot of improvement - developedin 2020
+My first local application to generate an ebay/webshop template in html/css to make co-workers jobs easier: - Requires a lot of improvement - developed in 2020

 Application View: